evoisec/quant-model/README.md

 # R Interfaces to C# shared libs and REST services

-## The Overall R Interface Architecture
+## The Overall R Interfaces and Package Management Architecture

 click on the images to enlarge